LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-.. _Mathematics.ARK:
+.. _ARKODE.Mathematics.ARK:

-ARKStep -- Additive Runge-Kutta methods
+ARKStep -- Additive Runge--Kutta methods
 =========================================

 The ARKStep time-stepping module in ARKODE is designed for IVPs of the